rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/system_arkts/features.rst

 ETS-Warnings as the compilation proceeds.
 The warning messages are included as comments to the examples.

-If the performance is to improve, then a rewritten version of |LANG| code appears with specific notes to each line of code that was fixed.
+If the performance requires improvement, then a rewritten version of |LANG| code appears with specific notes to each line of code that was fixed.